Are Anxiety and Panic Attacks the Same? Understanding the Key Differences

 • A general sense of restlessness

-These traits can last for days, weeks, or much longer, reflecting a continuum of stress that rarely spikes into a sudden peak but also doesn’t fully recede.
-People often navigate daily tasks under a background hum of unease, occasionally coping by limiting social interactions or avoiding tasks that trigger more worry.
-Although anxiety may not match the immediate severity of a panic attack, its chronic toll can be equally disruptive in the long run.
+These traits can last for days, weeks, or much longer.
+People often go through daily tasks under a background hum of unease.
+Although anxiety may not match the immediate force of a panic attack, its long-term toll can be just as disruptive.

 How Panic Attacks Arise

-One of the defining qualities of panic attacks is that they often seem to occur unpredictably or without a clear external trigger.
-Some individuals pinpoint bodily sensations (like a rapidly beating heart) as internal cues, fearing these signals herald another panic episode—thus reinforcing an ongoing cycle of dread.
-The unpredictability can enhance overall worry, making it tricky to feel secure even in typically safe environments.
+One defining feature of panic attacks is that they often seem to happen without warning or a clear trigger.
+Some people notice bodily sensations, like a rapidly beating heart, as internal cues.
+They fear these signals mean another panic episode is coming.
+This reinforces an ongoing cycle of dread.

 Common Stressors Leading to Anxiety

-Anxiety, typically fueled by identifiable triggers, thrives on stressors that accumulate over time.
-These might include:
+Anxiety thrives on stressors that accumulate over time:

 • Heightened demands at work